We assure you: the words “Barefoot Shoe”, taken together, are not nonsense. This is a real thing, and worthy of taking a look.

 3. Merrell Vapor Glove 3

 The Merrell Vapor Glove 3 provides great stability and comfort.
-This version of the Merrell Vapor Glove features enhanced support through the arch.
-Equipped with a Vibram sole, it gives the runner sufficient support and provides a true barefoot feeling and provides great traction.
+This version features enhanced support through the arch.
+Equipped with a Vibram sole, it gives the runner sufficient support and provides a true barefoot feeling while providing great traction.

 The top of the shoe features a relatively thick mesh material to protect the foot from the elements while still being flexible.
 The combination of the supportive sole and the mesh top allows the shoe to help improve your running gait as you continue to wear them.

 The front of the shoe features a protective toe cover that prevents you from bruising or stubbing your toe when running.
-There is also a good amount of room in the toe box so your toes won’t ever feel squished while wearing these.
+There is also a good amount of room in the toe box so your toes can splay naturally.

 The Merrell Vapor Glove 3 is sleek and comes in a variety of colors, allowing the runner to get creative with their shoe choice.